demospace-ai/coaster/README.md

 1. Create a new GCP project.
 1. Create a new Terraform file for the region by copying infra/terraform/main.tf into a new subdirectory
     1. Modify the project ID in the new Terraform file
-    1. Modify the Cloud Storage bucket names to match the new region
+    1. Modify the Cloud Storage bucket names to match the new region:
+        1. Terraform bucket
+        1. Frontend bucket
+        1. Connect bucket
     1. Run `terraform init` in the new subdirectory
 1. Enable all the GCP APIs needed:
     1. Cloud Build